hupili/python-for-data-and-media-communication-gitbook/notes-week-06.md

 #### Navigating

-You can doing a lot of interactive things with the webpage with help of the selenium, like navigating to a link, searching, scrolling, clicking etc. In the following example, we will demo the basic usage of navigating.
+You can do a lot of interactive things with the webpage with help of the selenium, like navigating to a link, searching, scrolling, clicking etc. In the following example, we will demo the basic usage of navigating.

 ```python
 from selenium import webdriver